 Mario Barrios vs. Ryan Garcia fight odds: Prediction, picks, props from accomplished boxing expert

-SportsLine combat expert Josh Nagel just locked in his Mario Barrios vs. Ryan Garcia WBC welterweight title fight on Saturday
+SportsLine combat expert Josh Nagel just locked in his Ryan Garcia vs. Mario Barrios WBC welterweight title fight on Saturday

 Mario Barrios will defend his WBC welterweight title on Saturday in a 12-round boxing main event against Ryan Garcia.
 Barrios has fought to a draw in each of his last two fights.
 He earned a split decision draw with Abel Ramos on Nov.
 15, 2024, before earning a draw with Manny Pacquiao last July.
 Garcia, meanwhile, lost a unanimous decision to Rolando Romero for the vacant WBA (regular) welterweight title last May.

 The pay-per-view main card (DAZN) is set for an 8 p.m.
-ET start from T-Mobile Arena in Las Vegas.
+ET start time from T-Mobile Arena in Las Vegas.
 Garcia is a -250 favorite (wager $250 to win $100), while Barrios is priced at +195 (wager $100 to win $195) in the latest boxing odds for Mario Barrios vs. Ryan Garcia.
-The over/under for total rounds finished is 10.5 (Over -130, Under +100).
-Before making any Mario Barrios vs. Ryan Garcia picks, make sure you see the boxing predictions and betting advice from SportsLine combat expert Josh Nagel.
+The over/under for total rounds finished is 10.5 (Over -135, Under +100).
+Before making any Ryan Garcia vs. Mario Barrios picks, make sure you see the boxing predictions and betting advice from SportsLine combat expert Josh Nagel.

 Bet Barrios vs. Garcia with the latest DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: